gentoo/sci/README.md

 #NeuroGentoo Overlay
 <p align="center">
   <img src="http://chymera.eu/img/ng_medium.png"/>
 </p>

-NeuroGentoo is a persistent fork of the science overlay, and augments the Gentoo ecosystem by helping you get neuroscience software not (yet) provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay).
+NeuroGentoo is a persistent fork of the science overlay, this overlay provides *every* software package provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay) - including many neuroscience ebuilds.
+Additionally this repository provides a number of ebuilds not yet included by Gentoo Science.
 This repository is the cornerstone of the NeuroGentoo initiative, which was first described on [Chymeric Tutorials](http://tutorials.chymera.eu/blog/2013/10/02/neurogentoo/).

-Our ebuilds are functional (we use them for our own neuroscience work), though occasionally unstable, and often bundled with cruft from upstream - but we are **fast**:
-Our users have - for instance - been able to get working AFNI, SPM and FSL distributions *since 2013*!
-SPM and FSL took almost 2 years to get into Gentoo Science, while AFNI is still not available on Gentoo Science - or any other overlay for that matter.
-The same holds true for many other packages.

 ##Install